 For reference, humans have 5 million scent receptors in the nose.
 On the other hand, Beagles have 220 million scent receptors!
-Thats a nose that’s roughly 44 times better than ours!
+What’s more impressive is the fact they have roughly 44 times more than ours.

 You can probably imagine all the different types of scents that the Beagle encounters throughout their day.
 With so many distractions, it could be a big reason why they can’t “focus” on obedience training.